Benjamin Schwerdtner is software artist and developer with multidisciplinary background.

 • Calcium concentration (in Morphology)

-Naturally, my idea here is that the mesoscale is the neuronal code.
+Naturally, for brain computation, my idea here is that the mesoscale is the neuronal code.

 Because cognition is musical this means in some strange way that the mesoscale, the code is made from something like rhythm.